 Many

-with both feet but never doing it.
+with both feet but never do.
 They will never have confidence in the

 still they are babes in Christ, because they never trusted God.
 No doubt there